-A jumbo loan is similar to a conventional mortgage, but it is equipped to support the purchase of more expensive properties.
+If you want to buy a house that’s more expensive than normal, a jumbo loan can help you get the financing you need.
 Jumbo loans aren’t just used to buy a primary residence; this type of loan is also a popular choice for investment properties and vacation homes.

 “Housing is a great investment.
 In general, the people getting jumbo loans are the most creditworthy, and the money being leveraged is being put back into their businesses,” says John Lynch, the CEO of PCMA, a financial services firm that provides non-bank private client lending.
 Lynch cautiously recommends a jumbo mortgage to aspiring investors.

-Jeanette agrees.
 “Even for jumbo loans, rates are still very low, and if you are able to find the right lender, it may make sense to purchase a home with a jumbo loan today,” says Eric Jeanette, owner of Dream Home Financing and FHA Lenders in New Jersey.

 How to Qualify for a Jumbo Loan Mortgage

 Jumbo mortgages are difficult to procure because not every lender offers them.
 The bigger the loan, the longer it takes to pay off, and the extended timeline presents more risk than most lenders allow.
-It is still possible to get a jumbo loan, but your interest rates will be higher than the traditional home mortgage, historically between 0.25% and 0.50% higher, and it could be extremely difficult even to qualify.
+It is still possible to get a jumbo loan, but your interest rates will be higher than the traditional home mortgage, and it could be extremely difficult even to qualify.

 Lynch gives us an exclusive inside look at PCMA’s average client for a jumbo mortgage.